psrenergy/ncp-release-notes/docs/home.md

 ## New features

 * Solver updated to the Xpress Suite Optimization 8.9.
-* Extended the Maintenance Scenario of Hydro Plant / Thermal Plant to 15/30 minutes definition.
+* Extended the Maintenance Scenario of Hydro Plant / Thermal Plant to sub-hourly resolution.
 * The tailwater elevation x outflow modeling representation was reformulated.
 * The forebay elevation x storage modeling representation was reformulated.
 * The maximum quality heuristic was tuned to achieve better performance.